mt7180/prefect-pulumi-data-orchestration/README.md

 - Get [Data Consumer Subscription rights] and subscribe to a data feed
 #### AWS
 *to run our flow on AWS ECS Fargate, we will need the following configurations:*
-- Sign up for AWS (you will be prompted for your Credit Card Number, but you get a free first year for trial usage which hase some [AWS service restrictions])
+- Sign up for AWS (you will be prompted for your Credit Card Number, but you get a free first year for trial usage which has some [AWS service restrictions])
 - Create an IAM user in the AWS Management Console (in access management / Users => aws_access_key_id) and assign the necessary permissions to your IAM user (ECR, ECS ... todo: give list of policies for ECR, ECS ...)
 - when you have created an IAM user, click on the user name and open the security credentials tab, create an access key for programmatical access (aws_secret_access_key)
 - install aws cli (on mac: brew install awscli)